iguana-devops/Geocity-DevOps-Iguana/terraform/jenkins_node/modules/jenkins_vm/README.md

 ## Overview

-This Terraform module sets up a Google Cloud Compute Engine VM instance with a disk, daily snapshot policy, and an SSH key stored in Secret Manager.
+This Terraform module sets up a Google Cloud Compute Engine VM instance with a disk, a public IP address, daily snapshot policy, and an SSH key stored in Secret Manager.

 ## Resources

 The module creates the following resources:

 - **google_compute_instance**: Manages a Compute Engine VM instance
+- **google_compute_address**: Allocates a public IP address
 - **google_compute_disk**: Manages a persistent disk
 - **google_compute_resource_policy**: Manages a resource policy for daily snapshots
 - **google_compute_disk_resource_policy_attachment**: Attaches the resource policy to the disk